mdabrowski1990/uds/docs/source/pages/message.rst

 UDS Message Implementation
 --------------------------
 Diagnostic messages implementation is divided into two parts:
- - `UdsMessage`_ - storage for a temporary diagnostic message definition on the user side
+ - `UDS Message`_ - storage for a temporary diagnostic message definition on the user side
- - `UdsMessageRecord`_ - storage for historic information of a diagnostic message that was either received or transmitted
+ - `UDS Message Record`_ - storage for historic information of a diagnostic message that was either received or transmitted

-UdsMessage
+UDS Message
 ```````````
 :class:`~uds.messages.uds_message.UdsMessage` class is meant to provide containers for diagnostic messages information.
 Once a diagnostic message object is created, it stores diagnostic message data that were provided by a user.